DFHack/dfhack/docs/dev/Lua API.rst

 * ``token.width = ...``

-  If specified either as a value or a callback, the text field is padded or truncated to the specified number.
+  If specified either as a value or a callback, the text (or tile) field is padded or truncated to the specified number.

 * ``token.pad_char = '?'``